To use repmgrd, its associated function library must be

 follow_command

-The program or script defined in follow_command
+The program or script defined in follow_command will be executed

 in a failover situation when repmgrd determines that